Can 013 easily be reached by public transport?

 Some of the Dutch gift cards like the podium cadeaukaart can be spend at 013.
 The Ticketmaster giftcard can also be used online.
 013 also has their own gift card which can be purchased at the Boxoffice.

 Can I hand in my old coins?

 At 013 tokens are not valid forever.
-Unfortunately, we cannot take back paper 013-vouchers and blue 013-tokens (and the related yellow half tokens).
-Red tokens, green tokens and grey half tokens are still valid.
+Unfortunately, we cannot take back paper 013-vouchers, blue or red 013-tokens (and the related yellow half tokens).
+Green, purple, black and grey 013-tokens are still valid.

 What is your admission policy?

 In 013 the house rules and the General Conditions apply.

 Is there a minimum age applicable in 013?